East Troy Community Guide

 Property Types

-• Town of East Troy acreage.
-Surrounding farmland and rural acreage with larger lots, more privacy, and the kind of rural-residential setup that gives families room for horses, gardens, or just space.
+- Town of East Troy acreage.
+Surrounding farmland and rural acreage with larger lots, more privacy, and the kind of rural-residential setup that gives Weekenders room for horses, gardens, or just space.

 For Second-Home Buyers